 Can You Complain After Quitting Your Job?

-Yes.
+The answer is yes.
 Sexual harassment complaints can come at any time during the course of your experience.
 Though company policy may preclude a complaint after a position is ended, it may still be beneficial to contact the HR department in order to ensure that the company is on notice of your complaint.
-Even after quitting, an employee can file formal charges of sexual harassment under either state or federal law with the EEOC or the FEPA in their state.
+Even after quitting, an employee can file formal charges of sexual and workplace harassment under either state or federal law with the EEOC or the FEPA in their state.